Orfani

 Orfani (Ορφάνι, formerly Ορφάνιον - Orfanion) is a village and a former municipality in the Kavala regional unit, East Macedonia and Thrace, Greece.
+The seat of the municipality was Galipsos.

 Since the 2011 local government reform it is part of the municipality Pangaio, of which it is a municipal unit (municipal unit of Orfano).
 The municipal unit has an area of 200.862 km2.
-The municipal unit has a population of 5,249, and the village of Orfani has 706 inhabitants (2011).
-The seat of the municipality was Galipsos.
+The municipal unit of Orfano has a population of 5,076, and the community of Orfani has 742 inhabitants (2021).

+History

-Called Orfano in the 19th century, the town has been identified with the Byzantine Chrysopolis in Macedonia.
+In the Ottoman tahrir defter (number 167) of 1530, the settlement is recorded as a village with the name Orfana, within the kaza of Zihne.
+The town has been identified with the Byzantine Chrysopolis in Macedonia.